 5.1.1.18 PNM charging

 The Personal Network Management (PNM) service allows a user to manage his UEs in regard to terminating services according to preferences set by the user, capabilities and availabilities of devices.
-Charging for the "PN UE redirection" functionality of the defined PNM service, is considered in the scope of MMTel supplementary service charging, and applies to the active UE the terminating services are delivered to.
+Charging for the "PN UE redirection" functionality of the defined PNM service, is considered in the scope of MMTel supplementary service charging and applies to the active UE the terminating services are delivered to.

-The charging of the PNM subscribers is measured by the MMTel AS handling PNM in offline charging only.